PedroDelgadoHenriques1/PedroDelgadoHenriques1/README.md

 ## 🧠 About

-Software Engineer (UniSenaiPR).
+Software Engineer.
 Started in full-stack web — PHP, Magento, e-commerce — and moved toward heavier stacks.
 Today my daily work is **pure C++** on a proprietary engine, modeling slot machine math at **Firepot Gaming**.

 In parallel, I'm taking a **.NET Architecture postgrad at FIAP**, where I'm building a 5-microservice system with RabbitMQ, Redis, Docker and Kubernetes.
 I've also taught **Python** to beginner classes.